JeanPhilippeKernel/RendererEngine/README.md

 ## Testing

 There are 2 examples projects that you can run/test :
  - Sandbox : Experimental setup that showcases Core 2D features.
- - Sandbox3D : Experimental setup that showcases Core 3D features.

 ## Dependencies